 Therefore, any professional who wants to join as a physician in the UK needs to complete this exam.
 Only recently, considering the value offered by the exam, it is also being recognized in various other countries, including India.
 In India, MRCP UK is now deemed as equivalent to an MD degree.

 The MRCP UK exam is a route to pursue a career in the UK and other countries, including the Indian sub-continent.
 This internationally recognized exam is completed as a PG diploma course in the UK.
 If, as an Indian medical student, you have completed your MBBS, you can easily take the exam.

 This offers you specialty training, a chance at an international career, and better career prospects in India.
 Many medical institutes are also asking for MRCP UK as a mandatory qualification.

 Simply put, MRCP UK is a recognized qualification in India as well.
 In March 2017, the Medical Council of India recognized MRCP in the UK as equivalent to DM, MS, or MD in India.
-For this very reason, it is common for doctors with MRCP UK Diploma (Not MD) to pursue the job post of a consultant physician in hospitals situated in India.
+For this very reason, it is common for doctors with MRCP UK Diploma (Not MD) to pursue the job post of consultant physician in hospitals situated in India.

 Is MRCP UK Equivalent to MD in India?

 Yes, MRCP in the UK is equivalent to MD qualification in India.
 So, as an MRCP UK Diploma holder, you can easily pursue a career in Indian hospitals without completing an MD.